commstools/citools-old.org/content/en/toolkits/protein/glossary/index.md

 Framing can involve selective or strategic use of information or narrative to impact how information is received.
 Similar to signaling, modern communicators make use of all available mediums to frame the topics on which they focus.
 However, the absence, presence, or extent of social signaling may be just one part of how a particular topic is framed by a communicator.

 ## Revealed intent
-The objective that is demonstrated or *revealed* by a communication activity, which may be different from the communicator's stated mission, purpose, or priorities.
+The objective that is demonstrated or *revealed* by a communication activity.

 "Talk is cheap...
 Actions speak louder than words...
 Put your money where your mouth is."
 These expressions all refer to a common phenomenon: Behavior often reveals different motivations, values, and priorities than what is said in conversations, surveys, interviews, op-eds, speeches, presentations, and mission statements.
 In fact, there is an entire discipline called microeconomics that exists largely to study how actors in any system make decisions by modeling and observing what they do, rather than merely what they say.